Paramount Pictures: Latino and Hispanic representation

-On July 31, 2018, Paramount was targeted by the National Hispanic Media Coalition and the National Latino Media Council, which have both claimed that the studio has the worst track record of hiring Latino and Hispanic talent both in front of and behind the camera (the last Paramount film directed by a Spanish director was Rings in 2017).
+On July 31, 2018, Paramount was targeted by the National Hispanic Media Coalition and the National Latino Media Council, which have both claimed that the studio has the worst track record of hiring Latino and Hispanic talent both in front of and behind the camera (the last Paramount film directed by a Hispanic director was Rings in 2017).
 In response, Paramount released the statement: "We recently met with NHMC in a good faith effort to see how we could partner as we further drive Paramount's culture of diversity, inclusion, and belonging.
 Under our new leadership team, we continue to make progress — including ensuring representation in front of and behind the camera in upcoming films such as Dora the Explorer, Instant Family, Bumblebee, and Limited Partners – and welcome the opportunity to build and strengthen relationships with the Latino creative community further."

 The NHMC protested at the Paramount Pictures lot on August 25.
 More than 60 protesters attended, while chanting "Latinos excluded, time to be included!".
 NHMC president and CEO Alex Nogales vowed to continue the boycott until the studio signed a memorandum of understanding.

 On October 17, the NHMC protested at the Paramount film lot for the second time in two months, with 75 protesters attending.
 The leaders delivered a petition signed by 12,307 people and addressed it to Jim Gianopulos.